Bay woodpecker: Description

-Song and Call
+Song and call

-The Bay Woodpecker has a long, dry rattle that they use as a contact between mates.
+The bay woodpecker has a long, dry rattle that they use as a contact between mates.
 Their territorial announcement can be heard over large distances.

-Distribution and Habitat
+Distribution and habitat

-Bay Woodpeckers typically live in evergreen and mixed deciduous forests.
+Bay woodpeckers typically live in evergreen and mixed deciduous forests.
 They are found in heavily wooded ravines with dense growth.
-Bay Woodpeckers are found in a variety of altitudes, ranging from as low as 50 m, and as high as 2750 m.
-Bay Woodpeckers are most commonly found in the following South Asian countries: Bangladesh, Bhutan, Cambodia, China, India, Laos, Malaysia, Myanmar, Nepal, Thailand, and Vietnam.
+Bay woodpeckers are found in a variety of altitudes, ranging from as low as 50 m, and as high as 2750 m.
+Bay woodpeckers are most commonly found in the following South Asian countries: Bangladesh, Bhutan, Cambodia, China, India, Laos, Malaysia, Myanmar, Nepal, Thailand, and Vietnam.

 Subspecies

-There are 5 subspecies of Bay Woodpeckers: B. p. pyrrhotis, B. p. sinensis, B. p. annamensis, B. p. hainanus, B. p.
-Cameroni.
-All of which are members of the Picidae family.
+There are 5 subspecies of bay woodpeckers: